George Vernon (MP for Derby and Derbyshire)

 George Vernon (c.
-1508 – 31 August 1565) was and a prosperous and hospitable landowner and MP in Derbyshire, who came from a long line of wealthy landowners.
+1508 – 31 August 1565) was a prosperous landowner and MP in Derbyshire, who came from a long line of wealthy landowners.
 He was the son of Richard Vernon (d.
 1517) and Margaret Dymoke.
 His family seat was at Haddon Hall, England's best preserved medieval manor house and today a major tourist attraction.
 He was a Member (MP) of the Parliament of England for Derbyshire in 1542.